ramesaliyev/mountains/README.md

 Other times you can start app with `npm run start` command in root.

-Note: Be patient about installation, it can take a while, and ignore errors in terminal.
+Note: Be patient about installation, it can take a while.

 ##Background Info

 When you start mountains it will run three service.
 The site, api and watcher.
-Ports of these services can be changed under `config/express`.

 ##Requirements